AviseInc/bi-coding-challenge/backend/README.md

 |----------------------------------------------------------------------|--------------------------------------------------------------------------------------|
 | `pnpm install`                                                       | Every time you `git pull`
 |
-| `pnpm ci`                                                            | If you think dependencies aren't installed correctly, this will do a clean install
-|
 | `pnpm exec prisma generate`                                          | Any time `schema/prisma.schema` changes (also when _you_ have changed it on your dev
  elopment branch!)                                                    |
 | `pnpm run migrate-local`                                             | Any time `migrations/` changes (also when you wrote a migration yourself you want to